ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 Annotation POST endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Annotation functionality is only available if the API is running with a PostgreSQL persistent metadata store.

 Annotations are used to add notes to specific data products and are stored in the metadata store in a separate table.

 Sending a POST request to the /annotation endpoint will parse the supplied JSON data as data product annotation, and add the annotation to the Postgres database.